-APPENDIX A - SETTLEMENTS CONSIDERED AT VARIOUS STAGES OF THE EMERGING DEVELOPMENT STRATEGY
+APPENDIX B - SETTLEMENTS CONSIDERED AT VARIOUS STAGES OF THE EMERGING DEVELOPMENT STRATEGY

-45 Up until publication of the Preferred Development Strategy, Stratton was treated as part of

-Cirencester in planning terms.
+&lt;sup>45 Up until publication of the Preferred Development Strategy, Stratton was treated as part of Cirencester in planning terms.

-46 Policy H4 - 'In Cotswold District, development serving the needs of the District will mostly be provided within and adjacent to Cirencester."

-47 Development Strategy Evidence Paper, paras.
+&lt;sup>46 Policy H4 - 'In Cotswold District, development serving the needs of the District will mostly be provided within and adjacent to Cirencester."
+Development Strategy Evidence Paper April 2013, paras.
 29-32